However, there are still many resources you can tap into from the Universities of Wisconsin’s Office of Business and Entrepreneurship.

 The Office of Business & Entrepreneurship (OBE) historically finds fewer women entrepreneurs get capital and overall receive smaller amounts compared to men.
 In 2022, 47.5% of OBE women clients received capital vs 49.6% of men, with women receiving $63.8M in total compared to men’s $142M.

-With the assistance of a new Minority Business Development Agency grant, OBE aims to help women entrepreneurs get more capital.
-We have completed research surveys with women entrepreneurs and focus groups with investors, lenders, and other stakeholders to help us identify particular information needs for these businesses.
+With the assistance of a grant from the Minority Business Development Agency, OBE is on a mission to help women entrepreneurs get access to more capital.
+We have completed research surveys with women entrepreneurs and focus groups with investors, lenders, and other stakeholders to help us identify particular needs for women-owned businesses.

-OBE is creating a new curriculum based on these findings in four customized tracks:
+OBE has created an innovative curriculum based on these findings in four customized tracks:

 This curriculum is tailored to women entrepreneurs and includes modules on personal financial literacy—including an opportunity to work with a coach; an in-depth study of business finances (including personalized assessments); special interest topics for women (communication skills, gender bias issues); business mentorship based on participant need; and concludes with a company pitch event to lenders and investors specially chosen to best meet the circumstances of each cohort.

-All participants will receive an orientation packet including recommended reading, personal assessments, personal finance resources compliments of Summit Credit Union, and other pre-course preparation materials.
+All participants will receive an orientation packet including recommended reading, personal assessments, personal finance resources, and other pre-course preparation materials.

-Are you interested in learning more about the program?
-Reach out to Lora by filling out the Form below.
+Do you have questions about the program?
+Reach out to Lora by filling out the form below.

 Check out the curriculum outlines: